Find Your Registry Style

 This may seem like a loaded question if you already know that you're a city slicker and he's a country bumpkin.
 But it's good to get a handle on your individual tastes and how you can combine them as a couple before you register.
 Need help coming to a compromise?
-Try this: Sit down together with a few design magazines and home catalogs, and tear out stuff you both like.
+Try this: Sit down together with a few design magazines and home catalogs, and tear out stuff you both like, or compare notes online with a shared Pinterest board.
 Find your common ground in colors, accessories and furniture styles.

 Do we like to cook?